bitfocus/companion-module-songbeamer-osc/HELP.md

 ## Songbeamer OSC based on OSC Generic

-In instaces tab specify the ip and port you want to send.
+In instances tab specify the ip and port you want to send.
 In button actions tab specify the OSC path and value.

-**Available commands for OSC Songbeamer**

-- Send message without arguments
-- Send integer
-- Send float
-- Send string
-- Send message with multiple arguments

 **Implemented commands from Songbeamer OSC** presentation_state